unprolix/bastard/README.md

 Note that first the raw prefix is checked, then the fingerprint prefix, and then only the regular prefix--and the first match is considered to be definitive.
-This means that with the default values, if you have a directory called "raw" in your base directory, those files will never be served.
+This means that with the default values, if you have a directory called "raw" in your base directory, those files will never be served except as raw or fingerprinted.

 Limitations